alihaydarkurban/CSE241-Object-Oriented-Programming/HW7/README.md

   make run

-Method of printAll is called line of 246 in the mainapp class.
+Method of drawAll is called line of 246 in the mainapp class.
 If you remove comment line in the line of 246, it will work.
 It opens 21 windows, each of them has spahes.